 A. Two parent/teacher conferences are held each year.
-The first conference is scheduled in November and the second conference is scheduled in February/March.
+The first conference day is scheduled at the beginning of November and the second conference day is scheduled in February/March.
 We strive for 100% attendance.
-We do feel that the second conference is important.
-By talking with parents later in the school year we can: (1) note progress made since the first conference; (2) become more informed as to strengths and weaknesses; (3) discuss learning difficulties or areas of concern; (4) give the parent and teacher an opportunity to communicate.
+We feel both conferences are equally important.
+By talking with parents later in the school year we can: (1) note progress made since the first conference; (2) become more informed as to strengths and weaknesses; (3) discuss learning difficulties or areas of concern; (4) again give the parent and teacher an opportunity to communicate.

-- B. Our feeling is that these conferences are helpful and informative for both parent and teacher.
-We look forward to and enjoy having the opportunity to meet and talk with you. - C. We are always willing and available to talk at any scheduled time.
-Do not hesitate to call and make an appointment with the principal and/or teacher.
-Please don't feel that the only opportunity for you to conference is during these two conference dates.
+B. Our feeling is that these conferences are helpful and informative for both parent and teacher.
+We look forward to and enjoy having the opportunity to meet and talk with you.

+C. We are always willing and available to talk at any scheduled time.
+Do not hesitate to call and make an appointment with the teacher and/or principal.
+Please don't feel that the only opportunity for you to conference is at these two times.